 -

 Kati HornaUntitled.
-Cuidad de Mexico., 1949Vintage silver gelatin print22 x 19.5 cm
+Cuidad de Mexico, 1949Vintage silver gelatin print22 x 19.5 cm

 Horna had long considered photography a vehicle for independence, giving her a political voice through which she could express radical ideas at a time when such opportunities were extremely limited for women; Her Spanish pictures display an acute concern for the experience of women at war and their changing role in modern society.
 This preoccupation with women's representation is further developed in some of the most celebrated series of her Mexican career, prominently illustrated in publications including Mujeres: Expresión Femenina (Women: Feminine Expression) and the experimental journal S.nob (above).